Wellspring Philanthropic Fund

 • Support the Program Director and the team with consultant procurement and selection process(es).

-• Research and prepare donor education materials and other materials for internal Wellspring use, such as donor memos, presentations including staff meeting presentations, work plans, and annual reports.
+• Research and prepare donor education materials and other information for Wellspring internal use, including presentation slides and regular donor updates.

 • Convey information effectively through written and visual materials (i.e. graphics, memos, and slides, etc.).

-• Manage donor updates, including by collecting newsworthy items, grantee updates, and consulting with program officers on content edits.
+• Manage updates to senior leadership, including by collecting newsworthy items, grantee updates, and consulting with program officers on content edits.

 • Prepare, proofread, and edit written work as requested.